Harsh-017/Arrythmia_AI/README.md

-# Arrhythmia AI - AI-Powered ECG Disease Detection
+# Arrhythmia AI - AI Powered ECG Disease Detection

 Arrhythmia AI is an AI-based system designed to detect heart diseases using Electrocardiogram (ECG) data.
 It utilizes a convolutional neural network (CNN) to classify ECG signals and identify potential arrhythmias and other heart-related conditions.